First published on March 9, 2015

 I never went out with any of the young people I worked with and was even lovingly called “Amish” by some.

-Apparently, that was very attractive to some of the boys that I worked with here.
+Apparently, that was very attractive to some boys that I worked with here.

 Boys like a good chase, it would seem.

-But they would comment on my accent and add in the fact that I was elusive, it was like I was a fucking unicorn.
+But they would comment on my accent and add because I was elusive.
+It was like I was a fucking unicorn.

-They had a lengthy conversation about lots of different things and within the chatter, she happened to mention she was from Ohio to which he abruptly said, “Oh” and walked away.
+They had a lengthy conversation about lots of different things and within the chatter, she mentioned she was from Ohio to which he snapped, “Oh” and walked away.

 Well, Vikki and I just laughed and laughed when she retold us this after returning to the table.

 Then as we were leaving to go to the bathroom, Dominick returned to our table, leaned into Vikki this time, and whispered in her ear, “stay beautiful”.